AlexanderEggers/AlexanderEggers/README.md

 I am a seasoned Lead Mobile Developer based in Melbourne, Australia, with over seven years of experience mastering both native (Android/iOS) and cross-platform frameworks like React-Native.
 I am passionate about crafting user-friendly, secure, and scalable mobile solutions that tackle real-world problems head-on.

-- 🔭 I am currently working on the KMM library [KSecureStorage](https://github.com/AlexanderEggers/ksecurestorage)
+- 🔭 I am currently working on the KMM library [KSecureStorage](https://github.com/AlexanderEggers/ksecurestorage) and on a KMM project which will be released in Google Play Store and Apple App Store soon.

 - 🌱 In my free time I am currently learning SwiftUI and KMP